History of Texas in Timeline

 2014: Tea Party gains in Texas elections

-In the 2014 Texas elections, the Tea Party movement experienced significant gains, with several Tea Party favorites being elected into office.
+In the 2014 Texas elections, the Tea Party movement made large gains, with numerous Tea Party favorites being elected into office.

 As of 2017, Texas emitted the most greenhouse gases in the U.S., about 1,600 billion pounds (707 million metric tons) of carbon dioxide annually.

-In 2017, Hurricane Harvey made landfall in Rockport as a Category 4 Hurricane, causing widespread and catastrophic flooding and becoming the costliest hurricane worldwide.
+In 2017, Hurricane Harvey made landfall in Rockport as a Category 4 Hurricane, causing significant damage.
+It caused $198.6 billion in damage, surpassing the cost of Hurricane Katrina.

 2018: Texas incarceration rate